Harshit2747/ZedBoard_project_iit-bhu/README.md

 # Drone ditection using zedboard(Work in Progress).

 This project aims to build a real-time drone detection system using the ZedBoard (Zynq-7000 SoC) platform.
-It focuses on capturing live video from a camera, processing the video using OpenCV on the ARM Cortex-A9 (PS), and detecting moving drone-like objects based on motion.
+It focuses on capturing live video from a camera, processing the video on the ARM Cortex-A9 (PS), and detecting moving drone-like objects based on motion.

 # Current progress.